-Which of these factors are for you the two decisive criteria to buy products / services from companies x / brand x?
+Which of these factors are the two decisive criteria to buy products / services from companies x / brand x for you?
 Instruction: Please choose a maximum of 2 answers.
 A: Quality B: Product features / Conditions C: Price D: Product / Service Benefits E: Value for money F: Possibility of adaptation to my needs G: Offer and selection H: Something else, namely: open input

 What is your overall impression of x (product / company / brand)?

 How do you like the design of x (product / brand) all in all?

 How likely is it that you will take a closer look at x (product / company / brand)?

 How likely is it that you will buy a product from the category x (industry) in the next few weeks?

 VI.
 Conducting Qualitative Surveys Using Free-Text Responses